-Top 10 Best Affordable Fly Fishing Reels for 2017
+Top 10 Best Affordable Fly Fishing Reels for 2018

 - The drag is not sealed, rinse this reel well after saltwater use

-Find more Piscifun Aoka information and reviews here.
+Find more Maxcatch Toro information and reviews here.

 7. Maxcatch Avid (5 wt — 10 wt)

-I really like this reel by Maxcatch.
+Here’s another unit from Maxcatch I find to be a great buy.
 All five color options have an awesome look, and the design of the frame itself is both sleek and tough.
 This reel is rated very well by anglers for having a smooth retrieve.
 Its made of NCN-machined 6061-T6 aluminum alloy, so this reel is designed for high impact durability.
 The machined aluminum also holds up to corrosion fairly well.
 The Avid is a mid-arbor design — it’s got a good balance between backing capacity and rapid line pickup.
 The Teflon disc and stainless steel drag system employs a one way clutch bearing for immediate drag engagement.
-The Teflon/stainless steel drag systems are definitely not my favorite, but this model is reviewed for having good drag performance.
+The Teflon/stainless steel drag systems are definitely not my favorite, but this model is none the less reviewed for having good drag performance.
+My experience with the Toro’s drag system also by Maxcatch (see reel #6) was definitely a good one.
+As far as the capabilities of this type of drag system goes, Maxcatch is doing it right.
 Another solid back up reel or novice unit at a great price.

 Buy the Maxcatch Avid here.